- Students fees and finance

 If you do not have access to IT equipment to attend your viva digitally, please discuss this with your internal examiner to agree a suitable plan.

-19. I am due to complete my annual progression exercise to proceed into my next year of study, but I am unable to do so whilst I am unable to return to Aberdeen/access resources.
+18. I am due to complete my annual progression exercise to proceed into my next year of study, but I am unable to do so whilst I am unable to return to Aberdeen/access resources.
 How will my progression be affected?
-You will not be disadvantaged due to your circumstances.
-If you are unable to undertake your progression assessment, you will be permitted to continue with your programme whilst you await completion of the assessment.
-You should contact your supervisor or your School Postgraduate Research Administrator to discuss the timing of the assessment.
-20. How will review processes continue at this time?
+Annual progression is coordinated by your school.
+If you are concerned about your progress exercise as a direct result of Covid-19 impacts, please discuss with your supervisor in the first instance.
+19. How will review processes continue at this time?

 Six monthly review forms will continue to be issued as normal, you should use these forms to raise and any concerns you have that are arising due to the coronavirus situation.

-21. Do I still need to complete the mandatory training?
-You will not be required to undertake mandatory training at this time.
-Please be reassured that there will be no detriment to your studies.
-22. I am due to commence my research degree soon but, I would like to request a delayed start date (or will I be asked to start at a later date)?
+20. Do I still need to complete the mandatory training?
+All mandatory training is available online and you should plan to complete each of the courses within (or as close to) your first six-months of study.
+21. I am due to commence my research degree soon but, I would like to request a delayed start date (or will I be asked to start at a later date)?
 You can make a request to defer your start date, please discuss this with your School PGR Administrator.
-23. I am a UKRI funded student, will I still receive my stipend?
+22. I am a UKRI funded student, will I still receive my stipend?
 Please see the UKRI student section.
-24. What impact will there be upon my studentship in the event that I need to return home or am unable to work on my research project?
+23. What impact will there be upon my studentship in the event that I need to return home or am unable to work on my research project?
 Please refer to the Policy to Minimise the impact of covid-19 on Research Degrees for further guidance.
-25. I am considering applying to the University of Aberdeen to undertake a PhD.
+24. I am considering applying to the University of Aberdeen to undertake a PhD.
 What should I do?

 We would be very happy to hear from you.
 You can send a general enquiry to email@example.com